 Mechanical shocks and impacts, wear, abrasion, exposure to chemical agents, thermal shocks, high point loads, and dragging and shifting pallets are examples of the many stresses affecting floors in a food processing plant.
 Falls of heavy objects, knives, hooks or other sharp objects can lead to crack in the floor.

 The greater the thickness of the floor, the greater its ability to provide good resistance to these and other assaults.
 Recommended thickness will depend on a detailed assessment of the type and magnitude of specific stresses the floor will encounter.
 For resin-based flooring in a food processing facility, 3 mm thickness is a minimum, but a thickness of 6 mm or more is better, especially in wet areas.
-For tile, thickness typically ranges anywhere from approximately 8.5 to 20 mm, but a minimum of 12 mm will protect any high load areas.

 When it comes to chemical resistance, different floor coatings react differently to type, concentration, temperature, and exposure duration, and should be assessed individually.
 Among the most challenging are phosphoric or nitric acids, and caustic or chlorine solutions used to clean production equipment, floors, and walls.